Last Updated on

 1. They compressed their babies’ skulls for aesthetic reasons.

-In ancient Visayas, being beautiful could be as simple as having a flat forehead and nose.
+In the ancient Visayas, being beautiful could be as simple as having a flat forehead and nose.
 But since humans are not usually born with these features, the Visayans used a device called tangad to achieve them.

 The tangad was a comb-like set of thin rods that was put above the baby’s forehead, surrounded by bandages, and fastened at some point behind.
 Remember, babies’ skulls are the most pliable, so this continuous pressure often resulted into elongated heads.